AveryCaldwell/password-Generator-JS/README.md

 ​
 ### Continued development
 ​
 ​I want to further my understanding of `Math.random()` because it is a useful tool for random generation.
 I would also like to better understand the `Set object` because of the multiple useful methods and ability to store unique values.
+I overcommented for learning purposes and better understanding.
 ​
 ​
 ### Useful resources